MalinAhlberg/sorterarn-delux/README.md

-Sort a selection of sentences (update one of the fields of each sentences) by using the function `sort()`.
+Label a selection of sentences (update one of the fields of each sentences) by using the function `sort()`.
 ```
 db.label(sel, 'congruent', minutes=60)